kilfour/QuickMGenerate/README.md

 - The enumeration properties of the object will be automatically filled in using the default (or replaced) MGen.Enum<T> generator.

+###Many objects.
+Use The `.Many(int number)` generator extension.

+The generator will generate an IEnumerable<T> of `int number` elements where T is the result type of the extended generator.

 ___
 ##On a side note